dockstore/dockstore/_docs/extras.md

 # Extras

-This is a place for extra content that didn't fit into any of the other sections.
+This is a place for extra content that did not fit into any of the other sections.